 First of all, the page's content is not available to search engines, so they will not be included on search engine results pages and you won't have any chance of getting organic traffic to this page.

 Thankfully, search engines typically understand that 503 errors are usually temporary.
 So instead of immediately removing these URLs from their index, they will give the site some time to recover and return in a few hours or days.
 It's possible these pages could suffer a short-term rankings problem, but will general come back quickly after the issue is resolved.

 On the other hand, a 500 error, a sustained 503 error, or other 5xx errors are less forgiving and could result in the page being removed from the search engine's index.

 By resolving these issues in a timely manner, you can minimize the chance that these URLs will be ranked poorly or removed from the index completely.

 How to Fix

-5xx errors are a bit more complex, technical, and can be very specific to each case, server, or application.
-It would not be possible to detail all of the possibilities here.
+Since HTTP 5xx errors can be a bit complex, technical, and specific to each server or application, it's not possible to list specific instructions to fix the issue.

-The most common causes of these errors is either a coding error in the application or configuration files, server overload, or site maintenance.
-Whichever is the case, our best advice is to contact your webmaster and resolve the issue as soon as possible to minimize the impact of such problems.
+The most common causes of these errors are either a coding error in the application or configuration files, server overload, or site maintenance.
+Whichever is the case, contact your webmaster or server administrator to resolve the issue as soon as possible to minimize the impact of such problems.